AizenSousuke/mern-stack/README.md

 # If error
 ```
-Uninstall react-native-elements and reinstalling them.
+Uninstall react-native-elements and reinstalling it.
 ```

 ## Notes